-Notification of acceptance or denial for fall quarter begins December 1 of the preceding year and continues as space is available.
-However, students whose records do not give sufficient evidence of the ability to pursue college-level work will be notified that a final decision will not be made until the specified information is received.
+Notification for fall quarter begins after December 1 of the preceding year and continues as space is available.
+Students whose records do not provide sufficient evidence of the ability to pursue baccalaureate college-level work may be notified that a final decision will not be made until further information is received.

 Fall quarter high school students should apply for admission by March 1.
-Applications submitted after March 1 are considered on a spaceavailable basis only.
+Applications submitted after March 1 are considered on a space-available basis only.
 All admission credentials should be postmarked by March 1 for fall quarter, and no later than one month before the beginning of winter, spring, and summer quarters.